Menelik II's conquests: The subjugation of the western Oromo by ras Gobana Dacche

+The long war against the Arsi Oromo

 As the Abyssinian armies pushed south into land inhabited by the Oromo people (the Galla land), the determined resistance of many Oromo groups was incapable of stopping the heavily armed invaders.
-One after the other, the Oromo people suffered defeat with the exception of the Arsi people.
+One after the other, the Oromo people suffered defeat except for the Arsi people.
 Unlike the peasantry in the Christian north, the peoples of southern Ethiopia during Meneliks time were largely too poorly armed to resist his riflemen.
 Menelik's campaign against the Arsi were among his bloodiest and most sustained efforts.
-After a series of military campaigns over several years they were finally subjugated by Shewan firepower.
+After a series of military campaigns over several years, they were finally subjugated by Shewan firepower.

-Conflicts between the Kingdom of Shewa and the Arsi Oromo date back to the 1840s when Sahle Selassie (father of Ras Darge and previous king of Shewa) led expeditions against the Arsi after consolidating control of his Tulama conquests, extending the frontier of Shewa through Bulga and Karrayyu, and as far south as the territories of the Gurage during which numerous examples of slave raiding and ethnic cleansing are.
+Conflicts between the Kingdom of Shewa and the Arsi Oromo date back to the 1840s when Sahle Selassie (father of Ras Darge and previous king of Shewa) led expeditions against the Arsi after consolidating control of his Tulama conquests, extending the frontier of Shewa through Bulga and Karrayyu, and as far south as the territories of the Gurage, during which numerous examples of slave raiding and ethnic cleansing occurred.
 Shewans rulers had longed to pacify and incorporate this territory into their realm.
 In 1881, Menelik led a campaign against the Arsi Oromo, this campaign proved difficult, as the Oromos abandoned their homeland to wage guerilla war against the Shewan army, the Arsi inflicted significant losses against Menelik's forces through ambushes and raids.
-Menelik eventually left Arsi territory and his uncle Darge Sahle Selassie was left in charge of the campaign.
+Menelik eventually left Arsi territory, and his uncle Darge Sahle Selassie was left in charge of the campaign.
 In September 1886, Darge faced a large Arsi force at the Battle of Azule, the result was an overwhelming Shewan victory as the Arsi Oromo were completely defeated by the Shewan army.
-After the defeat of the Arsi at Azule the province of Arsi was pacified and Darge was named its governor.
+A brutal turning point in the conflict occurred when many captured Arsi Oromo fighters and chiefs, along with thousands of men and women, were gathered for systematic mutilation.
+Before being allowed to return home, the right hands of men and the breasts of women were severed and tied around their necks.
+This mass mutilation was intended to hasten Arsi's surrender and deter future uprisings against Shewan rule.
+Although the exact number of victims remains unknown, estimates suggest thousands suffered.
+As Ras Darge Sahle Selassie had predicted, the Arsi were horrified and demoralized by the atrocity.
+After six years of intense fighting, fear and exhaustion left them with no choice but to surrender.
+Ras Darge Sahle Selassie then established Arsi as a province under his rule.
 After six military campaigns, during 1887 the Arsi finally were brought under the rule of Menelik.
+The Arsi of Bale were conquered in 1893, but sporadic resistance continued until 1897.
 After the conquest, much of the best Arsi grazing land was given as war booty to soldiers.
 Arsi Oromo during the 1960s spoke of the era of Amhara rule beginning after their subjection in 1887 as the start of an 'era of miseries'.